jobiwankanobi/stackmobphp/readme.md

     // Your credentials:
     Rest::$consumerKey = "QWERTYUIOPASDFGHJKLZXCVBNM1234567890";
     Rest::$consumerSecret = "QWERTYUIOPASDFGHJKLZXCVBNM1234567890";
-    Rest::$VERSION = 0;	// replace or override with 1 for production
+    Rest::$DEVELOPMENT = true;	// change to false for production
 ````
 If done outside a Stackmob namespaced file, you'll need the namespace: